 - Then knead the dough with your hands until it's soft and smooth, about 30-45 seconds.
 You could also process the dough in a food processor if you wish.You might need to add a little more water if your almond flour is quite dry and very fine.
 I used homemade almond flour (from blanched almonds) which was rather moist and not super fine.
 The dough should be slightly moist, but not sticky.
 Add a little more coconut flour if it's too sticky.

 - Depending on how large you want the tortillas to be, you can cut the dough into 4, 5, or 6 pieces.
 I made 6, but they were rather small (about 6 in or 15 cm), so I would recommend making 4 dough balls for larger tortillas.
 Using your hands, roll each piece into a ball.
 Use only 1 dough ball and cover the other ones with plastic wrap (you can keep them in the fridge while you finish making the first tortilla).

-- Lightly oil the middle of 2 sheets of parchment paper.
+- Lightly oil the middle of 2 sheets of parchment paper (or wax paper).
 Place 1 dough ball between the oiled sheets and flatten it with your hand, then roll it out with a rolling pin.
 Don't roll out the dough too thinly, otherwise, it might crack.
 Carefully peel off the top parchment paper.